Response status codes are an important part of API design. They can inform a caller about why a request may have succeeded or failed.

 Notice that the is available on the response type.

 The MailSlurp NPM package uses to call the MailSlurp email API.
-Fetch throws exceptions for HTTP response status codes that are 400 or greater.
+Handle non-2xx HTTP responses by checking and reading the body/status for diagnostics.

 You can also handle fetch exceptions using the older Promise then and catch methods.